 Difference Between C Corp vs S Corp

 The following article provides an outline for C Corp vs S Corp.
-Forming a company structure and getting it registered in itself is a difficult task to be dealt with.
-When an individual starts a business, he should get it registered with the concerned authorities under a corporate structure or an LLC structure.
-When registering for a company, the founders should also consider whether to get a company registered as a C corporation or an S corporation for income tax purposes which sometimes becomes critical.
+Forming a company structure and getting it registered is a difficult task to deal with.
+When an individual starts a business, he should register it with the concerned authorities under a corporate or LLC structure.
+When registering for a company, the founders should also consider whether to get a company registered as a C corporation or an S corporation for income tax purposes, which sometimes becomes critical.

 Below is the top 6 difference between C Corp vs S Corp